How Important is the Train-Validation Split in Meta-Learning?: Experiments

-\paragraph{Experimental settings} We adopt the episodic training procedure \citep{finn2017model,zhou2019efficient,rajeswaran2019meta}.
+We adopt the episodic training procedure \citep{finn2017model,zhou2019efficient,rajeswaran2019meta}.
 In meta-test, we sample a set of $N$-way $(K+1)$-shot test tasks.
 The first $K$ instances are for training and the remaining one is for testing.
 In meta-training, we use the ``higher way" training strategy.
-In all experiments, we set the sample size in each task to be $n=30$ following \cite{zhou2019efficient,rajeswaran2019meta}.
-For the \trval method, training and validation samples are evenly split following the standard practice, i.e., $n_1=n_2=15$.
-(We additionally investigate the optimality of this split ratio in Table~\ref{comparisontable2}.)
-We evaluate both methods under the transduction setting where the information is shared between the test data via batch normalization.
+We set the default choice of the train-validation split ratio to be an even split $n_1=n_2=n/2$ following \cite{zhou2019efficient,rajeswaran2019meta}.
+For example, for a $5$-way $5$-shot classification setting, each task contains $5\times (5+1)=30$ total images, and we set $n_1=n_2=15$.
+(We additionally investigate the optimality of this split ratio in Appendix~\ref{appendix:split-ratio}.)
 We report the average accuracy over $2,000$ random test episodes with $95\%$ confidence interval.